Scarjit/website/content/cv-en/_index.md

 ## Profile

 **Development Team Lead** with over 4 years of expertise in Industrial IoT and Cybersecurity at UMH Systems GmbH.
-Core developer from the start - Responsible for building the entire platform.
+Core developer from the start - responsible for building the entire platform.

 - Expert-level knowledge in **Go** (1.5M+ lines in production) and **Rust**
 - Specialization in scalable infrastructures for industrial automation and open-source platforms